Setting up your work environment

 • Repository only tracks a small text file instead

-Make your live easy with .gitignore
+Make your life easy with .gitignore

 • Derived files (e.g. *.html)